 Private Study at Home

-Students on A level courses select a minimum three subjects that they will study for two years.
-BTEC Level 3 Business and Health and Social Care students normally select one full A level to accompany their BTEC as the qualification is equivalent to two A levels.
+Students select a minimum three subjects that they will study for two years.
+Vocational Business and Health and Social Care students normally select one other course as the qualification is equivalent to two A levels.
 Students can opt to study for the Extended Project.
-Progress on to the second half of any Level 3 course must be built on a sound foundation in Year 12.
-Students must pass their assessments throughout the year and must obtain a minimum of three passes at Grade D or above in their Internal Examinations at the end of Year 12 to progress into Year 13.
-Equally, students must have demonstrated that they have made good progress throughout the year.
+Progression to Year 13 does not follow automatically.
+Such progression has to be earned through performance reflected, generally, in attendance, behaviour and the ability to cope with the academic demands of your courses.
+A Review is held at the end of Year 12 and students must demonstrate that they have made good progress throughout the year.

 Assessments and Reports

 To aid you in your progress towards your final examinations, there are regular assessments to monitor progress.
-Assessments occur approximately every half term which will form the basis of short reports, which allow students to monitor their progress against personal targets.
+Assessments occur regularly and form the basis of short reports, which allow students to monitor their progress against personal targets.
 There will be opportunities to meet with subject teachers in Year 12 and 13 as well as a parent/tutor meeting in the first few weeks of Year 12.

 The Tutor Group

-Students are allocated to a tutor group of about twenty students.
+Students are allocated to a tutor group.
 Your tutor will help you to confirm your choice of courses on the day before you start in the Sixth Form.
 They will thereafter be concerned with your welfare for the remainder of your time at the school.
-You will register with them and they will deliver your tutorial and citizenship lessons.
+You will register with them and they will deliver your tutor time programme.
 They will also co-ordinate mentoring sessions and review days as well as writing university references.
 A target setting process based on an internal reporting system is integrated into the registration period and mentoring sessions and this is conducted with your tutor.
 We see this as being fundamental in helping students to develop as learners.